Tips and Tricks

 Diamond Ring Insurance Guide | Rare Carat

-Do I Need To Insure My Diamond Ring?
+Do I Need Insurance For Diamond Rings?

 Appraiser Credentials

-Both of these organizations require extensive training - either a GG (graduate gemologist diploma from the GIA) or an FGA (Fellowship of Gemmologists Association based in Europe) along with courses on ethics and evaluation.
+Both of these organizations require extensive training - either a GG (graduate gemologist diploma from the GIA) or an FGA (Fellowship of Gemmologists Association based in Europe), along with courses on ethics and evaluation.

-The Most Common Types Of Appraisals.
+The Most Common Types Of Appraisals

-Insurance Companies That Only Insure Jewelry
+Insurance Companies Specialized In Jewelry

 Self Insurance